kuldeepdeol/Melanoma-Detection-Case-study/README.md

 - Choose an appropriate data augmentation strategy to resolve underfitting/overfitting **Model Building & training on the augmented data :**
   - Create a CNN model, which can accurately detect 9 classes present in the dataset.
 While building the model rescale images to normalize pixel values between (0,1).
-  - Choose an appropriate optimiser and loss function for model training
+  - Choose an appropriate optimiser for model training
   - Train the model for ~20 epochs
   - Write your findings after the model fit, see if the earlier issue is resolved or not?
 **Class distribution: **